Palliative care and end of life services

 - What to do after someone dies

-When someone dies, it will help you to have a written plan of what you need to do including who you need to contact.
+When someone dies, it will help to have a written plan of what you need to do and who you need to contact.

 - End of life and palliative care at home